dfinity/bitcoin-canister/INTERFACE_SPECIFICATION.md

 * `burn_cycles`: This flag indicates whether received cycles are burned.
 * `lazily_evaluate_fee_percentiles`: This flag indicates whether fee percentiles are only evaluated when fees are requested, rather than updating them automatically whenever a newly received block is processed.

+### `set_config`

+This endpoint is used to update the configuration.
+The watchdog canister can only set the API access flag.
+All other configuration can only be updated by the controller of the canister.
+For the main Bitcoin canister (connected to Bitcoin mainnet), the only controller is the NNS root canister.